ccb-hms/workbench-python-workshop/episodes/home-06-combining-data.md

 new_mini["expression"] = pd.Series(range(50,50000)).sample(int(10), replace=True).array
 print(new_mini)
 ```
-*Note: as these are random numbers your exact values will be different*
+*Note: as these are pseudo-random numbers your exact values will be different*

 ```output
              sample  expression